-The YA Business Simulator is a “unique” proposition that provides a learn-by-doing experience of selling to the C-Suite.
+The YA Business Simulator is a “unique” proposition that provides a learn-by-doing experience when selling to the C-Suite.
 Our high calibre CXO’s and coaching experts help your customer facing people have meaningful business discussions with C-Suite executives.
-Each simulator is designed to meet each client’s specific needs and can be delivered face-to-face or using virtual technologies.
+Every simulator is designed to meet each client’s specific needs and can be delivered face-to-face or using virtual technologies.
 We offer the simulator experience in 7 languages and can adapt to different cultural requirements across the globe.

-Level 1 “Basic CxO engagement”: ensuring that your customer facing people improve their relationship building skills and confidence in identifying business opportunities, developing value propositions and their ability to pitch to CxO’s.
+Level 1 “Basic CXO engagement”: ensuring that your customer facing people improve their relationship building skills and confidence in identifying business opportunities, developing value propositions and their ability to pitch to CXO’s.

-Level 3 “How to become a trusted advisor”-Arm your people with the required vertical or functional knowledge to become your target CxO’s trusted advisor.
-For example this can be done by business vertical, eg automotive, retail, etc, or do you want to deep dive with the CIO or CMO to get those deals?
+Level 3 “How to become a trusted advisor”: arm your people with the required vertical or functional knowledge to become your target CXO’s trusted advisor.
+This can be organised by business vertical, e.g. automotive, retail, etc. or by deep dive with the CIO, CMO or CFO.

 The process behind the Business Simulator is aligned to any B2B sales process and simulates multiple meetings with a team of CXO’s representing the Board of one of our case study companies.
 The learning process for participants follows the Plan, Do, Check, Act Kaizen improvement methodology.